 After Swift, Maruti Baleno too fails to pass crash test with zero rating

-After Swift, Maruti Baleno too fails to pass crash test with zero rating2 min read .
-Updated: 29 Oct 2021, 08:54 AM IST
+After Swift, Maruti Baleno too fails to pass crash test with zero rating

 The Made-in-India Maruti Baleno premium hatchback, with two airbags, was tested by the Latin American agency Latin NCAP where it achieved zero stars.